adamaaronson/swordsmith/README.md

 # CrossRoad

-At the intersection of crosswords and AI.
+At the intersection of crosswords and code.